armadaproject/armada/client/python/examples/README.md

 We use this function to check the status of a job, return false if the job failed and otherwise wait for the event state we are interested in.

+**Please note** that this is shown for demonstration purposes only.
+Subscribing to events like this to watch individual events like this will not scale well.

 ```py
 job_id = resp.job_response_items[0].job_id
 ```